Quan-Tiger/DioramaEngine/README.md

 # ﻿Diorama - Plugin Creation Engine

 Use an in-game GUI and the Engine to create Skyrim ESPs and BOS INIs without the Creation Kit.
-Add new objects or update an existing objects position, rotation, base object, etc while in game and let Diorama work its magic.
+Add new objects or update an existing objects position, rotation, base object, etc while in game using the SKSE plugin and create mods using the Diorama executable.

 ## Installation
 Install via a mod manager.
 Add the DioramaEngine.exe as an executable